 David has appeared before all levels of Nova Scotia court, the Federal Court, Federal Court of Appeal and many administrative tribunals.
 He also has extensive experience with alternative dispute resolution and mediation, and recommends these avenues whenever appropriate.

-As an involved member of the Nova Scotia Barristers’ Society and the Canadian Bar Association, David is past-chair of the CBA Nova Scotia’s Legislation and Law Reform Committee and the organizing committee for the 2011 Canadian Legal Congress in Halifax.
+He holds membership in the Nova Scotia Barristers’ Society, the Canadian Bar Association, and Ad Idem / the Canadian Media Lawyers Association.
+David is past-chair of the CBA Nova Scotia’s Legislation and Law Reform Committee and the organizing committee for the 2011 Canadian Legal Congress in Halifax.
 At home David volunteers as a Scouter with the 36th Halifax Scout Troop.
 He brings his blues harp and guitar to the firm’s annual participation in the March of Dimes Battle of the Bands.